An0nX/technowlogger_with_cryptor/README.md

 - [x] Able to add custom Icon to evil file
 - [x] **Built-in Binder** which can bind Keylogger to **Any File** [.pdf, .txt, .exe etc], Running legitimate file on front end & evil codes in back-end as a service.
 - [x] Checks for **Already Running Instance** on System, If running instance found, then only legitimate file is executed [**Multiple Instance Prohibiter** to avoid Receiving Duplicate Email Logs].
+- [x] The joyner function, which allows you to run a legitimate program together with a virus.
 - [x] Attacker can Create/Compile for Both **Windows/Linux OS** Using Linux System, But Can only Create/Compile **Windows** Executable using Windows Machine
 - [x] Retrieves Saved Passwords from victim System and sends it to Attacker.